stacks-network/stacks-core/README.md

    issue/PR owners for updates on whether or not those issues/PRs have any blockers or are waiting on feedback.

-1. Once all `2.0.x.y.z-blocker` PRs have been merged to `develop`, the release manager will open a `develop -> master` PR.
+1. The release manager should open a `develop -> master` PR.
+This can be done before all the blocker PRs have merged, as it is helpful for the manager and others to see the staged changes.

-1. Immediately following this, the release manager will then create a new tag by manually triggering the [`stacks-blockchain` Github Actions workflow](https://github.com/blockstack/stacks-blockchain/actions/workflows/stacks-blockchain.yml) against the `develop` branch, inputting the release candidate tag, `2.0.x.y.z-rc0`, in the Action's input textbox.
+1. Once the blocker PRs have merged, the release manager will create a new tag by manually triggering the [`stacks-blockchain` Github Actions workflow](https://github.com/blockstack/stacks-blockchain/actions/workflows/stacks-blockchain.yml) against the `develop` branch, inputting the release candidate tag, `2.0.x.y.z-rc0`, in the Action's input textbox.